-Hole, a first-generation college graduate, was a top student at Butler University before earning his MD and MBA from Stanford University with concentrations in public management, community health, and social innovation.
-He completed pediatrics residency at Harvard Medical School before joining The University of Texas.
+Hole, a product of public schools and first-generation college graduate from rural Indiana, was Butler University’s top student before earning his M.D. and MBA from Stanford University with concentrations in public management, community health and social innovation.
+He completed pediatrics residency at Harvard Medical School.

 In the News: